A Different Kind of New Year's ResolutionBy Dr. Margaret Paul

 - I will choose to love, even when I am afraid.
-I make love more important than control, than being right, than winning.
+I wil make love more important than control, more important than being right, and more important than winning.

-- I will attend to what brings my joy.
+- I will attend to what brings me joy.

 - I will be true to myself, neither giving myself up to others, nor expecting others to give themselves up to me.